Small Business Retirement Plans in Cincinnati, OH

 Benefits of a Profit Sharing Plan

-- Flexibility in Contributions: Employers can determine each year how much to contribute based on the company's profitability.
-This makes it an versatile option for businesses with changing earnings.
+• Flexibility in Contributions: Employers can decide each year how much to contribute based on the company's profitability.
+This makes it an flexible option for businesses with changing earnings.

-- High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $sixty-six thousand dollars for 2024, making it a advantageous option for employee benefits.
+• High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $66,000 for this year, making it a generous option for employee benefits.

 Setting Up a Profit Sharing Plan